const call = useCall();

 When an external device is connected in between or before the call, the audio is always routed through it.

-To force route the audio through speaker, use the following method:
+To force route the audio through the speaker (supported both on Android and iOS), use the following method:

 import InCallManager from "react-native-incall-manager";